You want to learn how to make burgers, but not just any burger… a juicy, delicious burger. So what is the best way to cook a burger?

 We’re going to cover the two best ways I’ve found to cook a burger: on the grill or on the stove top.

-General Tips for Cooking Burgers
+Tips for Cooking Burgers

 First to get started here are a few burger cooking tips that apply no matter how you’re applying the heat:

 - Keep your burger meat cold in the fridge before cooking.
 Unlike other meats which might do better if brought to room temp, the fat in burgers melts nicely into the meat when it starts from a cold temp.
+We recommend using 20% fat / 80% lean ground chuck, here’s why.

 - Don’t press down on burgers while cooking.
 This might look good on TV to see it steam up, but it just squeezes out the flavorful juices and dries out the burger.
+The only exception to this rule is for a smashed burger in a pan where you press down only within the first 30 secs of cooking.

 - Only flip your burgers once.
 Doing it more than that just makes it more likely that things will cook unevenly or that you’ll lose flavor.